How can seniors share their legacy and wisdom with the greater community?

 — Ora, age 69

-We started by conducting 14 phone interviews with participants from ages 8 to 76 and varied in gender, race, cultural background, and location.
+We started by conducting 14 phone interviews with participants ages 8 to 76, who varied in gender, race, cultural background, and location.
 We asked two questions:

 What is one of the most important things you’ve learned so far in your life and how did you learn it?